 Compressor Contactors for Air Conditioners and Heat Pumps - Troubleshooting

 When the thermostat calls for heating or cooling the system goes through a sequence of operation.
 The thermostat is the main control switch and closes the control circuit.
-In air conditioners and heat pumps the “Y” circuit is closed and this energizes the compressor contactor.
-That in turn turns on the compressor and the condenser fan motor because the contacts on the compressor contactor close.
+In air conditioners and heat pumps, the “Y” circuit is closed and this energizes the compressor contactor.
+That, in turn, turns on the compressor and the condenser fan motor because of the contacts on the compressor contactor close.
 When the contacts close sometimes there is arcing of electricity from the fixed contact and contact that moves to the fixed contact.
 This arcing of electricity creates heat and the heat, depending on the amperage, can slightly melt or scar the contacts.
 Both the moving contacts and the fixed contacts can have this occur.
 Over time this damages the contacts and this can result in the failure of the contactor.

 In residential and light commercial HVAC systems the compressor contactor is replaced.
-In heavy commercial systems the contacts are replaced.
+In heavy commercial systems, the contacts are replaced.
 Residential and light commercial compressor contactors are not made to be disabled and repaired while heavy commercial contactors are made to be disassembled and repaired.